inparallel/pusherpp/README.md

 + Duplicate messages can be avoided
 + Supports querying application state
 + Calls to Pusher can go through HTTP or HTTPS
++ Seamlessly integrable with your current logging calls

 Examples
 --------